Why Dogs Need to Chew

 Although chewing is a natural and safe habit for your dog, if you're not careful, what they choose to chew on can be rather problematic.
 To avoid bad-chew incidents, be sure to provide appropriate chew toys for your dog and their preferences.

 Some dogs may prefer to tear things apart.
-If this is your dog, you might consider using the GoDog brand of chew-proof toys or another brand of chew-proof toys to lengthen the time that your toys stay intact and your dog stays amused.
+If this is your dog, you might consider using the Tuffy brand of chew-resistant toys or another brand of chew-resistant toys to lengthen the time that your toys stay intact and your dog stays amused.

 The best way to prevent problem chewing is to give your dog safe chewing options and remove easy targets: shoes and other items on the floor, leftover food containers, towels at waist instead of eye level, and anything on the counters that could be removed by a dedicated dog.
 If you're leaving your dog unattended, a crate away from moulding, furniture, and doorframes is the best option, especially if your dog tends to get rambunctious while you're gone.
 While you're gone, be sure to provide plenty of safe chewing options for your furry friend.